AdobeDocs/experience-manager-64.en/help/communities/using/communities.md

 The foundation of a [community site](../../communities/using/overview.md#communitiessites) is the [social component framework](../../communities/using/scf.md) (SCF).
 Creation of a community site begins with the selection of a [community site template](../../communities/using/sites-console.md) that is composed of [community functions](../../communities/using/functions.md).

-For an overview and getting started tutorials, visit :
+For an overview and getting started tutorials, visit:

 * [AEM Communities Overview](../../communities/using/overview.md)
 * [Getting Started with AEM Communities](../../communities/using/getting-started.md)